CloudNation-nl/Publications/202008 - Easy automated cost control with Cloud Custodian/readme.md

 > NOTE: Make sure to update the `mailer/mailer-config.yaml` and the 'notify' actions in the policies with your SQS queue!

 ## Creating a policy
-Deploying a policy can be done with the command `custodian run -s . cost-control-ec2-simple.yaml`
+Deploying a policy can be done with the command `custodian run -s . <policy name>`.

-To deploy a whole folder of policies, first update the mailer confgiuratin and notification action in the policies.
+To deploy a whole folder of policies, first update the mailer configuration and notification action in the policies.
 Then run
 ```
 custodian run -s . policies/*
 ```

 This will deploy lambda's in your AWS environment, which automatically shuts down resources.

+## Tagging resources
+Make sure to tag the resources to be shut down using tags with a key of `offhours:OptIn` and a value of `on`.
+This can also be found in the 'offhours' policy documentation of cloud custodian.

-##
+## Further reading
-`
+For more information, please visit the documentation at https://cloudcustodian.io/ `